“State of Emergency” Crimes

 As a result, many complain that the “state of emergency” enhancements might lead to more selective enforcement by law enforcement.

-Selective enforcement is problematic for several reasons, including the fact that the bond amount is typically much higher for crimes committed during a state of emergency.
+Selective enforcement is problematic for several reasons, including that the bond amount is typically much higher for crimes committed during a state of emergency.
 The higher bond might lead to a person being detained in custody on a pre-trial basis for much longer.

 This article was last updated on Thursday, July 30, 2020.